20kdc/c3ds-projects/natsue/docs/WebAPI.md

 ***The Natsue Web API is intended for anonymous access requirements, such as online creature geneology tracking.
 If your use-case requires anything that would require an API key or token or account login, it should go via the NetBabel protocol.
 See `tob` at the root of this repository for details.
 And if you're not going to write an auto-rejector, please kindly `denyrandom` your bot account.***

+*In addition, the API may not be enabled for public access, except for the photo PNG route which is shared with the web interface.
+If the web interface is also disabled, then nothing is usable.*

+All endpoints have an optional `apiKey` query-string parameter.

+This allows specifying an API key that can optionally be written into the Natsue configuration file.
+Doing this, should such a key be configured, bypasses the API block.

 ## Routes

 ### GET /api/index